-School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) George Kodsey & Mary Myers Presenter (faculty only) George Kodsey The control of the co ove must be present at the Curriculum Committee meeting or the proposal will be returned to the Schoo l or Division and must be submitted for a later date.
-Submission date 3/19/2020 Course prefix, number, and title CEN4333 - Advanced Database Development All Curriculum proposals require approval of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflected on the Approve ☐ Do Not Approve Man C. Myss Curriculum Committee Chair signature 4/8/2020 Date ☐ Approve ☐ Do Not Approve Provost Signature Date All Curriculum proposals require review by y the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig anature Date
+School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) George Kodsey & Mary Myers Presenter (faculty only) George Kodsey Note that the presenter (faculty) listed above must be present at the Curriculum Committee meeting or the proposal will be returned to the School or Division and must be submitted for a later date.
+Submission date 3/19/2020 Course prefix, number, and title CEN4333 - Advanced Database Development All Curriculum proposals require approval or denial of a proposal is reflected on the office approve of the Curriculum Committee and the Provost.
+Final approval completed and signed proposal.
+Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig nature Date